CogniMuse/whisperer/readme.md

-### Whisper App
+### Whisperify

-Whisper App is a Python tool that leverages the OpenAI Whisper ASR (Automatic Speech Recognition) system to transcribe audio files.
+Whisperify is a Python tool that leverages the OpenAI Whisper ASR (Automatic Speech Recognition) system to transcribe audio files.
 This README provides instructions on setting up the tool and using it effectively.

 #### Setup